Bill Text: CA AB3246 | 2023-2024 | Regular Session | Amended

 565.

-(a) On or before January 1, 2026, the commission shall update General Order 131-D to provide an exemption from Section III(B) (Permit to Construct) of that general order to instead authorize an electrical corporation to seek the commission’s approval of advanced reconductoring of its existing electrical transmission facilities, including electrical transmission lines and substations within existing transmission easements, rights-of-way, or franchise agreements, irrespective of whether the electrical transmission facility is above a 200-kilovolt voltage level, through the commission’s informal advice letter process.
+(a) On or before January 1, 2026, the commission shall update General Order 131-D to provide an exemption from Section III(B) (Permit to Construct) of that general order to instead authorize an electrical corporation to seek the commission’s approval of advanced reconductoring of its existing electrical transmission facilities, including electrical transmission lines and substations within existing transmission easements, rights-of-way, or franchise agreements, irrespective of whether the electrical transmission facility is above a 200-kilovolt voltage level, for any electrical transmission facility above a 50-kilovolt voltage level through the commission’s informal advice letter process.
+To the extent that the project also qualifies for a different exception or exemption set forth in General Order 131-D, the electrical corporation may proceed pursuant to any procedures applicable to that exception or exemption.

 (c) On or before January 1, 2026, the commission shall update the Tier 2 Advice Letter process in General Order 96-B to authorize the filing described in subdivision (b).